Frequently Asked Questions

 No, no one can see your exact electric usage data except yourself.
 If you are participating in a public facing Challenge, the only thing other people can see is the percent change in your energy usage during the Challenge period as compared to your previous year's usage during the same time period.
 This percent change does not reveal how much energy you actually used.

-In addition, your actual reduction in kWh usage is integrated into the collective aggregate group's total kilowatt-hour (kWh) energy savings once a minimum of at least 5 people are participating in the Challenge.
-This prevents anyone from seeing or being able to calculate any individual's actual kWh usage.
+In addition, your actual reduction in kWh and therm usage is integrated into the collective aggregate group's total kilowatt-hour (kWh) energy savings.

-- How do I connect my PG&E account to my MeterLeader account?
+- How do I connect my utility account to my MeterLeader account?

 - How do I know what my primary heating and cooling type is?